CXH-Research/FilmNet/README.md

 ```

 ### Training
-You may first specify TRAIN_DIR, VAL_DIR and SAVE_DIR in section TRAINING in traning.yml
+You would first specify TRAIN_DIR, VAL_DIR and SAVE_DIR in section TRAINING in traning.yml

 For single GPU training:
 ```